 The budget should start with the business objective.

 Both can matter.
-Buyer campaigns help move inventory and build a database.
-Seller campaigns build future inventory and local authority.
-The mistake is letting buyer lead volume dominate reporting simply because it is easier to generate.
+Buyer campaigns can help move inventory and build a database.
+Seller campaigns can build future inventory and local authority.
+The mistake is letting one lead type dominate reporting simply because its form is easier to generate.
+Budget should follow qualified appointments, agreements and closings, with buyer and seller economics reported separately.

 Channel roles: Google, Meta, portals, SEO and CRM